melvi-l/color-picker-webgpu/README.md

 > I, again, let my self sink into the project, forgetting to commit all along, so, sorry for the frail git history.

+It now use [kuai](https://github.com/melvi-l/kuai-ts), a little declarative VirtualDOM renderer library that I wrote.
+The available component are exported with a `K_` prefix.

 ---

 ## Features